npipkins/Excel_Project/README.md

 ## Analytical Work

-Using the data provided, I modified and analyzied the data of 4,000 past Kickstarter projects while I attempted to uncover some market trends.
+Using the data provided, I modified and analyzed the dataset of 4,000 past Kickstarter projects while I attempted to uncover some market trends.

 The following excel actions were used: conditional formatting, formulas, text to columns, pivot tables, charts & graphs, timestamps, statistical problem solving, etc.

 ![ ](images/Q.png)
 The original dataset was manipulated to color certain cells based on predetermined conditions.
 Two new columns were created to perform math calculations, then one was also colored based on conditions.
 Category and Sub-Category needed their own columns and two date timestamps needed to be convertied for furture analysis.

 ![ ](images/CategoryPivot.png)